 Contract Law deals with the law of agreements between parties.
 A contract may be oral or written.
 A written contract, however, is obviously much easier to prove in court if the need arises.
-Contract Law does not just deal with the drafting of contracts, but also with the interpretation thereof in the event that the parties dispute anything contained in such contract, the deliberation of such dispute.
+Contract Law does not just deal with the drafting of contracts, but also with the interpretation thereof in the event that the parties have a dispute regarding anything contained in such contract, the deliberation of such dispute.

 Drafting of Contracts

 It is critically important to pay the necessary attention to the drafting of a solid contract regulating the terms of parties’ agreement.
-A contract is a valid and binding agreement between parties.
-If reduced to writing it is a powerful tool to enforce the rights and responsibilities of both parties.
+A contract is a valid and binding agreement between parties, which if reduced to writing it is a powerful tool to enforce the rights and responsibilities of both parties.
 It is therefore extremely important that both parties’ desires and wishes are expressed in the contract.